ec-europa/oe-poetry-client/docs/02-messages.md

 - The message identifier: `<demandeId>...</demandeId>`
 - The status information: `<status>...</status>`

-## Interact with messages

 The Poetry Client library models the XML message above by using the following objects:

 - `EC\Poetry\Messages\Status`: The status message object itself
 - `EC\Poetry\Messages\Components\Identifier`: The identifier object
 - `EC\Poetry\Messages\Components\StatusComponent`: The status object

+## Interact with messages

-Buy using the objects above the library user can interact with the status message as follows:
+Library users can interact with a message as follows:

 ```php
 use EC\Poetry\Messages\Components as Component;